James M. Dickson

 James M. Dickson, sometimes written as James M. Dixon, was a minister, farm owner, and state legislator in Mississippi.
 He was enslaved from birth.
 He represented Yazoo County in the Mississippi House of Representatives in 1872 and 1873.
 He also served as a chancery clerk and on the county school board.

 He was enslaved from birth in North Carolina.
 He became a Methodist Episcopal Church minister and was living in Mississippi prior to the American Civil War.
 General Adelbert Ames appointed him to the Yazoo County Board of Supervisors in 1869.
-He testified before a congressional committee about the Democrat Party's campaign of violence and intimidation duringnthe 1875 election in Mississippi (Redeemers).
+He testified before a congressional committee about the Democrat Party's campaign of violence and intimidation during the 1875 election in Mississippi (Redeemers).